 ADHDers have a difficulty with working memory, despite a high intelligence, so reminders and summaries are essential throughout the workshop.
-Also it is important to remember that when asked to read although they want to, they struggle to advance more than the first paragraph because effort is difficult.
+Reading large volumes of text can also be difficult.
 Whilst shifting focus and sustaining focus is an area of struggle, so is tuning out distractions.
-Multitasking such as listening and making notes at the same time is therefore difficult and an ADHDer will only be able to do one not both.
+Multitasking such as listening and making notes at the same time can therefore be difficult for some ADHDers who will only be able to do one not both.
 Space and time should be given, with repetition and emphasis of information.
 Staying focussed and alert is not easy for a person with ADHD and so 'shorter sprints' rather than 'longer marathons' are much more efficient.

-ADHDers only 'get bored' when they are not interested in a topic, or when they are not entertained or challenged enough.
+ADHDers can have difficulty engaging with topics that don't instantly interest them, or when they are not entertained or challenged enough.